Nigersaurus

 What Do They Look Like

 Nigersaurus-real-life-modelNigersaurus is placed in the category of sauropods in which all the long-necked and long-tailed dinosaurs are placed.
 Nigersaurus was probably one of the smallest sauropods because its neck was short.
-An adult Nigersaurus weighed around 4 tons and its size was comparable to a modern elephant.
+An adult Nigersaurus weighed around 4 tons and its size was comparable to a modern Elephant.
 The overall length of a typical Nigersaurus was around 9 meters (30 feet) including its tail.
 It had thick and stronger hind legs as compared to its front legs.
 Its neck was short and had 13 vertebrae in the cervical spine.

 The skull of a Nigersaurus was made of thin bones and had many small openings and pores.
 These features provided them great flexibility in feeding on the ground.
 The muzzle of the Nigersaurus was wide and long which helped it in eating small ground-based vegetation.
 It had around 500 thin teeth in its jaw that were replaced with new teeth in 2 weeks.
 Its upper jaw teeth were larger than its lower jaw teeth.
 Moreover, Its jaw was much wider than the skull.